rokmohar/alexa-assistant/readme.md

 14. Copy the ARN from the top right to be used later in the Alexa Skill Setup (it's the text after ARN - it won't be in bold and will look a bit like this arn:aws:lambda:eu-west-1:XXXXXXX:function:google-assistant).
 Hint - Paste it into notepad or similar.

 ![alt text](screenshots/ARN.jpeg)

 **Leave this tab/window OPEN as we will need to return to it to set some further environment variable values**

 ### Alexa Skill Setup (Part 1)

-NOTE - if you have already installed my previous Google Skill and have used the "google" invocation name for this then you will either have to use a different name for this skill or rename/delete the older Google skill.
+**NOTE - if you have already installed my previous Google Skill and have used the "google" invocation name for this then you will either have to use a different invocation name for this skill or rename/delete the older Google skill**

 1. In a new browser tab/window go to the Alexa Console (https://developer.amazon.com/edw/home.html and select Alexa on the top menu)
 1. If you have not registered as an Amazon Developer then you will need to do so.
 Fill in your details and ensure you answer "NO" for "Do you plan to monetize apps by charging for apps or selling in-app items" and "Do you plan to monetize apps by displaying ads from the Amazon Mobile Ad Network or Mobile Associates?